What should you do when your audience wants more?

 These can be in any format that works for your show: Q&A’s, behind the scenes updates or a chat about something topical in your niche.

-That way your audience will feel like they’re getting something extra between shows.
+That way your audience feels like they’re getting something extra in between shows.

 Don’t let two emails change your whole strategy

-There’s nothing wrong with wanting to give your audience what they want but it’s important to remember they don’t always know what’s best, for you or even for them.
+There’s nothing wrong with wanting to give your audience what they want.

-And if you ever feel pressured to add more than you can handle, remind yourself…
+If you feel pressured to add more than you can handle, remind yourself…

 You don’t have to say yes to every request, especially when “no” is what will keep your podcast alive.